-Distribution: Known historically from the east end of the Columbia River Gorge in Washington; Washington and Oregon, south along the Deschutes River to Maupin.
+Distribution: Known historically from east of the Cascades crest in Klickitat County in Washington, but now considered extirpated; south-central Washington to adjacent Oregon, and south along the Deschutes River to the Maupin area.

 Conservation Status: Historical in Washington (WANHP)